google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

-Note that for ``SUMIF`` and ``AVERAGEIF``, if you want to sum or average the rows in column A themselves, you can enter A1:A10 as the third argument or leave the third argument empty.)
+Note that for ``SUMIF`` and ``AVERAGEIF``, if you want to sum or average the rows in column B or C themselves, you can enter B2:B26 or C2:C53 as the third argument or leave the third argument empty.

 Example: Painters